Wyss Foundation

 Reapplication Policy

-Not applicable - the foundation operates by invitation only and maintains ongoing relationships with grantee organizations.
+Not applicable - the foundation operates by invitation only and maintains ongoing relationships with grantee organisations.

 Application Success Factors

-Since the Wyss Foundation operates by invitation only, there is no application process to optimize.
-However, organizations aligned with the foundation's mission may benefit from understanding what the foundation values:
+Since the Wyss Foundation operates by invitation only, there is no application process to optimise.
+However, organisations aligned with the foundation's mission may benefit from understanding what the foundation values:

-Alignment with Core Mission: The foundation prioritizes conservation of vulnerable lands, waterways, and ecosystems, with emphasis on the 30x30 goal of protecting 30% of the planet by 2030.
+Alignment with Core Mission: The foundation prioritises conservation of vulnerable lands, waterways, and ecosystems, with emphasis on the 30x30 goal of protecting 30% of the planet by 2030.

 Locally-Driven Approach: The foundation explicitly seeks projects "led by local communities and Indigenous Peoples – those who have a direct tie to the land they are advocating to get permanently protected."
 This applies to projects in Montana and the Australian Outback alike.